moveeleven-data/ledgerline/README.md

 ## Atlas Data Model

 Atlas runs on a **star schema**.

-At the core, one fact table logs daily subscription usage and billing.
+One fact table logs daily subscription usage and billing.
 It captures units consumed, plan coverage, and overages.

-It is the system of record for turning activity into dollars.

 Five conformed dimensions provide context:
 - **Customer** - identity and geography